janih/DolphinJumpStart/README.md

 ##The introduction steps##

 We implement a very simple application that contains only one text field and two buttons to 'save' or 'reset' the value.
-'Saving' will do nothing else but printing the current field value on the server side.
+'Saving' will do nothing but printing the current field value on the server side.

 Both buttons are only enabled if there is really something to save/reset, i.e. the field value is dirty.